tlee753/chess-engine-analysis/README.md

 ### hypothesis
 - getting of to a good start is likely going to be crucial and overpowering, plus excess time could help in endgame
+- opening advtangted player will win, mid-game advantaged player will be close 2nd

 ### testing procedure
 - based on my estimate of games typically lasting around 50 moves